DUchytil/HelloWorld/README.md

 # Overview

 This is a basic Hello World program.
+It simply displays the text "Hello World" on the console.
 I created this to practice and demonstrate my knowledge of how to use Visual Studio Code and GitHub together.

 Here's a walkthrough of my project: [Software Demo Video](https://youtu.be/-fY2tGQ8IKw)